tulios/kafkajs/README.md

 ### <a name="admin-set-offsets"></a> Set consumer group offsets

-`setOffsets` allows you to set the consumer group offset to any value offset.
+`setOffsets` allows you to set the consumer group offset to any value.

 ```javascript
 await admin.setOffsets({